youkabeng/leetcode-nvim/README.md

 call LCCoding('cpp')
 ```

-4. Test your code with test function
+4. Test your code with test function.

 You can input your testcase as a parameter.

+Use '//n//' to represent '\n'

 ```
 call LCTest()